snjo/MacroKeys/README.md

 More info in the [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.sendkeys.send?view=windowsdesktop-8.0)

+## Delaying actions

+You can add delays to the macro output with the Delay command, and specifying a number of milliseconds to delay the next action.

+		Example:
+		{[delay500]}		Delays by half a second
+		{[delay1000]}		Delays by one second

+## Mouse output

+You can move the mouse or perform clicks.
+- m1	Left click
+- m2	Right click
+- m3	Middle click
+- mxy	Set the mouse cursos position.
+Use commas to separate the command, x and y values.
+- mxyr	Move the mouse cursos (relative mouse position)

+		Example:
+  		{[m1]}			Left click
+		{[mxy,200,350]}		Moves the mouse cursos to X200 Y350
+  		{[mxy,10,-50]}		Moves the mouse cursos left 10px and up 50px from the its current position

 ## Categories

 Each macro can have an optional Category tag.
 You can use this as a reminder of what the key is for, or for enabling or disabling keys in that category